TurBoss/MXL-Launcher/BUILD.md

 * Check the *npm* version with `npm -v`.
 If it's outdated, you can update it with `npm -g i npm`.
 * Check the *Node.js* version with `node -v`.
 To update it, reinstall it.
 * You can manually change the metadata/icons of executables with the [ResourceHacker](http://www.angusj.com/resourcehacker/resource_hacker.zip) program instead of doing it with **package.json**s and *Inno Setup* scripts.
+* Test version of the http://get.median-xl.com/launcher/ can be used if you add `test=true` as part of the uri, eg. http://get.median-xl.com/launcher/?test=true&get=versions .
+This is used if you run the developer version of the Launcher with [test.bat](test.bat).